 Crime prevention programs are sponsored by various campus organizations throughout the year.
-Incoming students attend presentations and participate in programs describing security, public safety and fire safety during firstSTEP Orientations from June through August.
-New employee orientation includes the distribution of crime prevention materials to all new employees on a weekly basis.
+Incoming students attend presentations and participate in programs describing security, public safety and fire safety during firstSTEP orientations from June through August.
+New employee orientation includes the distribution of crime prevention materials to all new employees.

-The Shots Fired on Campus Training is a mandatory video and discussion for all incoming freshmen students to inform them of safety and evacuation procedures if there is an active shooter on campus.
-The Workplace Violence Training is
+The Shots Fired on Campus training is a mandatory video and discussion for all incoming freshmen students to inform them of safety and evacuation procedures if there is an active shooter on campus.